 Get to know your community hub for active older adults!
 Our Senior Center blog features work from staff and community members, as well as our "In the Spotlight" interview series.
 If you would like to contribute to the blog or participate in our comments sections, please contact the moderator directly.

-The Drop in With Debbie featured blog post will be available starting September 15th.
-Check back on the 15th of every month to read more of Debbie's LSC and Longmont adventures!
+The Drop in With Debbie featured blog post will be available on the 15th of every month.
+Check back on the 15th to read more of Debbie's LSC and Longmont adventures!

 How to comment on a blog post:

 Your comments and questions are welcome.
 In order to post a comment, you must have a website user account.
 Please login or register a new user account.
 We also ask that you read our comment policy.